Each year many people are injured or die in boating accidents, many of which could have been avoided with a little preparation.

 - While towing water skiers or rafts, the person being towed must be wearing a lifejacket and the vessel must have a competent observer in addition to the boat operator

 - Remember to observe boating's Rules of the Road.
-Learn more at the or at the State of Florida's Boating Safety page.
+Learn more at the US Coast Guard's Boating Safety website or at the State of Florida's Boating Safety page.

 - Attend a Safe Boating Course offered by the local U.S. Coast Guard Auxiliary or U.S. Power Squadron chapter.